...

 What is a bridging loan?

 A bridging loan is short-term finance secured against property.
-Lenders typically see them as higher risk than normal mortgages, which is why you’ll pay higher interest.
-They’re usually arranged for a term of 6 – 18 months and are repaid either when you sell a property or refinance with a longer-term mortgage.
+A lender will typically see this type of loan as a higher risk than a normal mortgage, this is why you’ll pay higher interest.

 What could you use a £500k bridging loan for?